mustansirgodhrawala/rst/README.md

 ```

 ### Requirements
 1. This is a barebones bash script that needs netcat on your system and pwncat if you plan on using it.
-We don't have checks for pwncat installation yet so please make sure it's there.

 ## To-Do
 1. Manage colour schemes.